san-serif-sentiments/ai-glossary/site/docs/roles.md

 - [red teaming](terms/red-teaming.md) — Deliberate stress testing that probes AI systems for harmful, biased, or policy-violating behavior.
 - [responsible ai](terms/responsible-ai.md) — Frameworks and practices that ensure AI systems are safe, fair, and aligned with ethical and legal expectations.
 - [safety evaluation](terms/safety-evaluation.md) — Testing focused on preventing harmful, abusive, or policy-violating AI behavior before and after launch.
+- [safety spec](terms/safety-spec.md) — Document that codifies allowed, disallowed, and escalated behaviours for an AI system so teams can enforce safety and policy expectations.
 - [voice cloning](terms/voice-cloning.md) — Technique that replicates a person’s voice using generative models trained on audio samples.